Zeke-Goodman/OfficialIntex/README.md

 - We stored our data in a PostgreSQL, the app updates the database with new entries, and you're able to search the entries!
 - We used various CSS Styles and bootstrap to make our page more user friendly and nice to look at.
 - In our website you're able to see the dashboard, you're able to login, you're able to register an account, and the location is set to Provo by default.
-- Can only access with a special username and password which are, username: admin, password: password.
+- Can only access with a special username and password which are, **username: admin, password: password**.
 - You can see the data from the survey on the report page as well.
 - We thoroughly analyzed the data and have the graphs to show the link between daily average usage and mental health.
 - We also have a call to action, and ways to implement it as well.